What Is an Agile Organization and How to Build One?

-To try and prevent that, many of them have already turned to Agile practices and applied them on the team level, usually looking to improve product development efficiency.
-However, ensuring long-term business survivability asks for a scaled approach where the entire company adopts Agile ways of working, not only separate parts of it.
+To prevent that, many of them have already turned to Agile practices and applied them on the team level, usually looking to improve product development efficiency.
+However, ensuring long-term business survivability asks for a scaling Agile approach where the entire company adopts Agile ways of working, not only separate parts of it.
 The idea is to enable it to more quickly and effectively adapt to a changing environment, continuously improve, innovate at a faster rate, and thus better meet customer requirements.
 In reality, this is what can be defined as organizational agility.

-Before we dive deeper into how you can develop an Agile organization, let's set the ground with a few common traits that those companies share.
+Before we dive deeper into how you can develop an Agile organization, let's set the ground with a few common traits that those processed companies share.

 One of the main attributes of Agile organizations is that they are customer-focused and committed to creating value for all stakeholders.
-The main idea is to shift focus to outcomes rather than simply output.
+The main idea is to shift focus to outcomes rather than merely output.
 That's why there is a shared purpose and vision for everybody to follow as leaders aim to constantly communicate it while letting people decide how to best support it with their day-to-day activities.

 This requires radical transparency across the entire organizational structure and a culture shift to a more open environment that encourages knowledge sharing.
 In practice, companies achieve that by focusing on improving collaboration between teams and setting up low-tech, high-touch tools (such as visual charts and boards) that radiate information.
 This helps keep everyone on the same page and increases their sense of belonging to the common purpose.

 Moreover, Agile organizations focus on seeking feedback constantly from both internal and external stakeholders to see how well they are executing on the high-level vision.
-This allows leaders to regularly evaluate the progress of strategic objectives and decide whether to accelerate them or shift direction to accommodate changing market conditions.
+This allows leaders to regularly evaluate and track the progress of strategic objectives and decide whether to accelerate them or shift direction to accommodate changing market conditions.

-Furthermore, the Agile teams responsible for each service within the company continuously aim to evolve their work processes in order to make them more "fit for purpose".
+Furthermore, the Agile teams responsible for each service within the company continuously aim to evolve their work processes to make them more "fit for purpose".
 They are empowered to make local decisions, freely share ideas, and experiment with new things.
 This way, Agile organizations aim to create an engaged workforce that delivers more quality products or services to the end customers.

-Another important trait of Agile organizations is the fact they recognize that the best way to minimize risk is to embrace uncertainty.
+Another essential trait of Agile organizations is the fact they recognize that the best way to minimize risk is to embrace uncertainty.
 Instead of developing long-term and detailed plans which signal false security, companies need to engage in more rapid-decision making by frequently releasing value to the market.

 Let's dig deeper to see how this can happen in practice.

-Those represent commitments made to the customer regarding service delivery rate which is defined by metrics such as lead, cycle time, and throughput.
+Those represent commitments made to the customer regarding service delivery rate, which is defined by metrics such as lead, cycle time, and throughput.
 It is the criteria against which we should frequently measure how "fit for purpose" our processes are and discuss potential improvements to ensure customer satisfaction.

-On top of that, with the help of lead and cycle time data, you can calculate how long dependent work stays in a parking lot.
+On top of that, with lead and cycle time data, you can calculate how long dependent work stays in a parking lot.
 Based on the findings, you can form service level agreements with the other teams (that you are dependent on) and collaborate with them in periodical intervals to gradually improve the overall service delivery process.